 While many of the events and celebrity-padded Oscar parties are closed to the general public, there are lots of ways to join in the excitement if you're in Los Angeles in the days surrounding the Academy Awards ceremony, which starts at 5 p.m. on February 9.

-The 2017 Academy Awards will be held Sunday, February 26.
-Many of the events and Oscar parties surrounding the Academy Awards are closed to the general public, but there are lots of ways to join in the excitement if you're in town during Oscar Season.
-If you're hoping to get a glimpse of the red carpet in person, you have to plan way ahead.
-Oscars.org posts a lottery application each fall, usually in October, for the Oscar Fan Experience, where applicants are selected at random for bleacher seats on the red carpet.
+If you're hoping to get a glimpse of the red carpet in person, you will have to plan your trip far in advance, unless you're a member of the Hollywood acting community.
+Fortunately, Oscars.org posts a lottery application each fall, usually in October, for the Oscar Fan Experience where applicants are selected at random for bleacher seats on the red carpet.

 The Art of Motion Picture Costume Design at FIDM

-The Fashion Institute for Design and Merchandising in Downtown LA hosts its annual showcase of Oscar-nominated costumes in the Best Costume Design category.
-The Free exhibit includes nominated costumes from the current year's nominees as well as the winners for best costume design from the previous year.
+The Fashion Institute for Design and Merchandising (FIDM) in Downtown LA hosts its annual showcase of Oscar-nominated costumes in the Best Costume Design category.
+The free exhibit includes nominated costumes from the current year's nominees as well as the winners for best costume design from the previous year.